 - 3. Right-click the network adapter for which you want to modify advanced properties. - 4.
-Click Properties, and click the Advanced tab (refer to Figure 3). - 5.
-From the list of properties, click the property (parameter) you want to modify, then select the new value of the property by selecting it from the Value list. - 6.
-Click OK.
+Click Properties, and click the Advanced tab (Figure 3). - 5.
+From the list of properties, click the property (parameter) you want to modify, then select the new value of the property by selecting it from the list under the property. - 6.
+Click OK. - NOTE